SANTA CLARA VALLEY – 1964

 John clinked his bottle against Phil’s.
 “About time, eh?”
 They both took a drink.

 “Later.”
-John wandered around the edge of the water as he thought about what Phil said.
-He remembered thinking the same thing growing but had never expressed it.
-He wondered if all he ever wanted was to see what was on the other side of the mountains, and then considered if he wanted to remain on the other side now that home as he knew it was about to end.
-As he pondered he spotted a hawk in the far sky.
-He followed its hovering flight path.
+John wandered around the edge of the water as he considered what Phil had said.
+He remembered thinking the same thing when he was growing up but had never expressed it.
+He wondered if all he ever wanted was to see what was on the other side of the mountains, and then asked himself if he wanted to remain on the other side now that home as he knew it was about to end.
+He thought some more then spotted a hawk in the far sky, and followed its hovering flight path.

 “No way they build up here,” Phil broke the silence.
 “Too far away from everything.”
-He took the last bite of his sandwich.
-“Not everything changes.”
+He continued eating.
+“At least some things don’t change.”

-“Well, whatever the future holds, we sure had some good times,” Phil said affectionately.
+“Well, whatever the future holds, we sure had some good times,” Phil reminisced.

 ©2015 Robert Kirkendall